rm-hull/luma.oled/README.md

 # SSD1306 / SH1106 OLED Driver

-Interfacing OLED matrix displays with the SSD1306 or SH1106 driver in Python using I2C or 4-wire SPI on the Raspberry Pi.
+Interfacing OLED matrix displays with the SSD1306 or SH1106 controller in Python using I2C or 4-wire SPI on the Raspberry Pi.

 These displays are available for a few pounds from eBay.
 The I2C interface has